viper-adnan/Warez/README.md

 - [MakeMKV](https://anonym.to/?https://www.makemkv.com/) - MakeMKV is your one-click solution to convert video that you own into free and patents-unencumbered format that can be played everywhere.
 - [sickbeard_mp4_automator](https://anonym.to/?https://github.com/mdhiggins/sickbeard_mp4_automator) - Automatically convert video files to a standardized mp4 format with proper metadata tagging to create a beautiful and uniform media library.
 - [The Encoding Guide](https://anonym.to/?https://encoding-guide.neocities.org/) - An in-depth guide on video encoding.
+- [XMedia Recode](https://anonym.to/?https://www.xmedia-recode.de/en/) - A light weight transcoder, editor, CD/DVD/BD ripper with support for subtitles, hardware acceleration and much more.

 **[`^        back to top        ^`](#readme)**